-I now declare the secret practice and method to be performed.
-For having the knowledge to attain the fruits following it, listen carefully and perform the practice in the right way.
-My salutations to Susumna, Chandra-Mandala-Sudha, Kundalini, Manonmani, Maha-Sakthi and Chit-Atman.
+To attain the knowledge and the fruits following it, listen carefully and perform the practice in the right way.
+My salutations to Susumna, Chandra-Mandala-Sudha, Kundalini, Manonmani, Maha-Sakthi, and Chit-Atman.
 (Note: They are personified as Goddesses or God).

 Susumna rests in Para which is pure and in the form of Brahman.
-Ida is on the left and Pingala on the right.
+Ida is on the left and Pingala is on the right.
 The supreme seat is in between these two.
 The knower of Veda knows this.

 One should retain the breath inhaled to prolong the duration of the breath.
-This should be practised only by the stages.
+This should be practiced only in the stages.
 At the hind of the anus, there is Veena-Danda (vertebral column).
-Up to the end of the bony-frame, Brahma Nadi is extended.
-It is located in between Ida and Pingala as a fine tube in the form of Sun.
-This Susumna is called as Brahma Nadi by sages.
+Up to the end of the bony frame, Brahma Nadi is extended.
+It is located in between Ida and Pingala as a fine tube in the form of the Sun.

 Of the 72000 Nadis, Susumna is the Goddess Shambhavi, the rest of them are nothing if “Hreem” is established at the root of Palate.
 He should fix his mind there which is the place of supreme consciousness and recite the mantra of Para-Sakthi who is residing in Brahma Randhra (the crevice of Brahman).
 Brahma Srishti is attained.

 Then he should forgo the delusion of worldly affairs.
 The darkness inside everyone is destroyed by the lamp of supreme consciousness.
 It is capable of being reached and not reached as well.
-I salute the Hamsa in the form of Paramatman.

 The sound of Anahata